 Delinquent accounts will be reported to the Credit Bureau and referred to a collection agency for recovery.

 Scholarships, Awards, and Financial Support

-- Please see the your Program specific webpage for details on any scholarships and awards.
+- Please see our Please see our Scholarships, Bursaries, and Awards page for details on any scholarships and awards.

 - Currently, continuing and professional education courses and programs do not qualify for provincial student loans or bursaries.